SeseMueller/bifurcation_diagramm_matrices/README.md

 but rather an "infinite amount" (but not really) of numbers.
 This means that we can get a good picture with a relatively small amount of iterations.
 The downside is that we need to calculate the matrix, as well as multiply it with the bucket vector `n` times.
 This is done in `O(BUCKETS^3)` time.
-By the way, if you want render the image, _every pixel has to be a bucket_ or you lose resolution.
+By the way, if you want to render the image, _every pixel has to be a bucket_ or you lose resolution.

 This is already slower than the usual approach, but can we, given my original goal of calculating the logistic map in sub - `O(ITER)` time, do better?